M3 Lee: Operational history

-The M3 Grant first saw action with the Royal Armoured Corps in North Africa during the Gazala battles of May 1942.
+The M3 Grant first saw action with units of the Royal Armoured Corps in North Africa during the Gazala battles of May 1942.
 However, with the arrival of the M4 Sherman tank from October 1942 the surviving M3s in North Africa became surplus and were mostly shipped on to India.
-657 Grants and 75 Lees were supplied directly to N Africa.
+657 Grants and 75 Lees were supplied directly to North Africa.

-97 Grants and 119 M3 Lees - including 49 diesel M3A3 Lee V, the only diesel Lees used by UK and Commonwealth forces - were supplied directly to the UK and were used for testing and training.
-335 were later converted to Canal Defence Lights (no diesels), and further refurbished turretless M3 hulls were supplied by the US to support this project.
+Ninety-seven Grants and 119 M3 Lees - including 49 diesel M3A3 Lee Vs, the only diesel Lees used by UK and Commonwealth forces - were supplied directly to the UK and were used for testing and training.
+335 were later converted to Canal Defense Lights (no diesels), and further refurbished turretless M3 hulls were supplied by the US to support this project.